 Caramelized Onion Tartlets

 Cipollini onions are perfect for these tarts because they are small, flat, and sweet.
 You can also substitute shallots.
-You will need a mini-muffin tin.

 - All-purpose flour, for dusting

 - Pate Brisee (Pie Dough)

 - 6 tablespoons sugar